 Umbrella palms grow at a fast pace.
 They can add three feet per year to their size if planted outdoors.

 Indoor plants are more slow-growing, especially if kept in self-watering pots.
-It’s best to plant them in fall or spring months when it’s not very hot.
+It’s best to plant them in the fall or spring months when it’s not very hot.

 All parts of the Umbrella Palm are toxic to humans and pets.
 Keep them out of reach from children and small animals.

 This curiously named plant gets its name from the slender vines and delicate heart-shaped foliage.